FOREX-Dollar extends rally after Fed, yen held back by BoJ

 Nearly two-thirds of Japanese companies expect the BOJ to ease further in the first six months of 2014, as it tries to achieve 2 percent inflation within two years, a Reuters poll showed earlier this month.

-"No change (in BoJ policy) is likely until perhaps after the hike in the consumption tax in April," said Marshall Gittler, head of global FX strategy at IronFX Global.
-"After that, look for further easing to help the economy, which should weaken the yen further."
+Citi's Japan economics team expects the BOJ to opt for additional quantitative easing measures in June or July next year.
+They saw the dollar reaching an upside target of 108 yen around the same time.

-The Australian dollar was trading above a 3-1/2-year low hit after the Fed revealed its stimulus reduction plans.
+The Australian dollar rebounded from a 3-1/2-year low hit after the Fed revealed its stimulus reduction plans.

 更多 瑞士市场报道